Chapter 55:

 After an intense battle, the auction house had been secured.

-Most of the guards were dead or badly wounded, and all the buyers had been arrested.
+Most of the guards were dead or wounded, and all the buyers had been arrested.

-He also sent the city watch to search the surrounding streets and buildings in case anyone managed to slip through the Paladin’s perimeter.
+He also sent some members of the watch with a handful of Paladins to search the streets and buildings surrounding the auction house, just in case anyone had managed to slip through the perimeter.

 Lawrence chuckled.
-“Thankfully, no.” Lawrence lost his grin and asked, “How many did we lose?”
+“Thankfully, no.” Lawrence lost his cheer.
+“How many did we lose?”

 “Nine dead, fifty-one wounded.
-Most will live, though.”
+No fatal wounds though.”

 “Thank Themis.”